|Nutrition Facts (per serving)|

 New potatoes should be scrubbed just enough to remove dirt and some of their thin, peeling skin.
-If your potatoes don't have a very thin skin (see the photo), you might choose to peel them.
+If your potatoes don't have a very thin skin, you might choose to peel them.

-The recipe is very simple and it's versatile as well.
+The recipe is very simple and versatile.
 Add some chopped fresh parsley, dill, or chives to the sauce, or add steamed peas or green beans to the dish.

-- In a saucepan, melt butter over low heat; blend in flour until smooth.
-Gradually stir in the milk.
+In a small saucepan, melt butter over low heat; blend in flour until smooth.
+Gradually stir in the milk or half-and-half.
 Cook, stirring constantly, until thickened and smooth.